 4 Loosen the three captive screws (marked by the arrows) on the lamp module.
+When replacing the lamp, never touch any screws without the arrow mark.

 - 5 Carefully remove the lamp module by grasping and lifting the handle.
 Dispose of the lamp in an environmentally proper manner. - 6 Install the new lamp module, making sure that it is properly seated, and tighten the three captive screws. - 7 Replace the cover over the lamp module by sliding it back into place and tightening the screw. - 8 Plug in the power cable, press the power switch then press the Power button to turn the projector back on.
 Reset the lamp hour timer by navigating to the Settings>Service menu and selecting Reset Lamp Hours.